Yvette Young: Influences

 Young has cited an array of guitarists who have influenced her style, including Tim Collis of TTNG, Joe Reinhart of Algernon Cadwallader, Mike Kinsella of American Football, Robert Smith of the Cure, Steve Vai and Eddie Van Halen.

 Gear

-As of 2019, Young plays two Ibanez Talman Prestige guitars with Seymour Duncan Five-Two single-coil pickups and custom sparkle finishes, and a 7-string, fanned-fret Strandberg that she has painted.
+As of 2019, Young plays two Ibanez Talman Prestige guitars with Seymour Duncan Five-Two single-coil pickups also a newer variant with two P90’s and custom sparkle finishes, and a 7-string, fanned-fret Strandberg that she has painted.
 During the 2020 NAMM Show, Ibanez announced her signature model, the YY10, a Strat-style Talman electric guitar.
 Her second signature model, the YY20, was released in late 2021; she calls it the YY20 OCS (Orange-Cream Sparkle).
 She also plays a Yamaha A5R acoustic-electric guitar.

 Young plays through Vox AC amps.
 Her touring amp is an AC30.
 On her Catharsis album, this was joined by a Roland JC-40.